morganhaywood/jekyll-now/_posts/2018-03-16-Git-Commandline.md

 `git merge <branch-name>` will merge the given branch into your current one.
 The way I remember which way around this goes is that you only make changes to your **current** branch.
 Merging branch A into branch B effectively adds commits to B, so you have to be on B.
 If you have any conlficts then you'll get a failure messge.
 Open the files listed in your editor, and resolve these.
 Then add your resolutions to staging by using `git add <file>` or `git add .`.
 Finally, finish the marge by running `git commit`.
 This may dump you into vim; if you're unfamilar you can hit `:wq` and enter to use the default message, or see [this](https://morganhaywood.github.io/Vim-Crash-Course/) blog post for a crash-course.
+If you can't resolve the conflicts, or you have a sudden change or heart, you can use `git merge --abort` to abort mission (so long as you haven't commited yet).

 #### Squash and merge

 Use `git merge --squash <branch-name>` to squash and merge the given branch into your current one.
 The main difference between this and a normal merge is that you'll need to run `git commit` to commit the squashed commit and finish the merge (again, this will dump you into vim; see above).
 If you have conflicts, then the workflow is the same as for a normal merge.
+Likewise, aborting works the same.

 #### Rebase

 Note that this is a contenious move, since it changes the git history.
 People have **very** strong feelings about this.
 In general, don't rebase unless your team has okayed it first (if you're working on a personal repo, do whatever you want).
 `git rebase <new-base-branch>` will rebase your current branch **onto** the given one (you're moving A to the latest commit on B, so A is what's changing). `git rebase <new-base-branch> <branch-name>` will rebase _branch-name_ onto _new-base-branch_.
 If you have conflicts then you will need to resolve them and stage your resolutions (`git add <file>`/`git add .`).
 Then use `git rebase --continue` to coninute rebasing.
 Expect several rounds of conflicts (possibly in the same places), since the commits are added one at a time.
+If you can't resolve the conflicts, or something goes wrong, you can use `git rebase --abort` to abort mission.
 Finally, after a rebase you will need to use `git push --force` in order to force a push to the remote.
 This is because you are overwriting the exisiting history.

+---

+I hope that helps get you started with using git from the command line!